NickGrunert/master-thesis/modules/03_truth_compare.typ

     The population of this corner is predominantly attributable to the previously delineated unfortunate normalization of individual data sets due to outliers.

     Given that this is normalized data, discrepancies between scores and truth scores that are initially smaller appear to be more problematic than in most cases.
     The issue could only be resolved by ensuring that all original data sets contained a wider range of data points for comparison.
-However, the algorithm currently outputs a limited number of segmentations of low quality, making it difficult to achieve this objective.
-Changing the algorithm to do so would be an unsensical endeavor.
+    However, the algorithm currently outputs a limited number of segmentations which are of low quality, making it difficult to achieve this objective.
+    Changing the algorithm to do so would be nonsensical.

     The Pearson and Spearman scores demonstrate a high degree of correlation between the data, with values of $0.695$ and $0.666$, respectively.
     The findings indicate that the hypothesis is valid in general, as the scoring system appears to accurately reflect or represent the true score in relation to a ground truth.